Used Car Buying Topics

 Dealer's have huge mark-ups on the extended warranties they offer.
 I suggest getting a couple free quotes from reputable online warranty companies to compare against the dealer.
 You can use these quotes as leverage when negotiating the price of a warranty with the dealerships finance department.

 The companies I recommend are Complete Car Warranty and Endurance Vehicle Protection.
-If you'd like to learn more about these companies and how to use them to your advantage when negotiating with a dealer, visit my extended auto warranty guide here.
+If you'd like to learn more about these companies and how to use them to your advantage, visit my extended auto warranty guide.

 Insider Car Buying Tip